 We may collect the following types of personal information and sensitive information:

 We may collect these types of personal information either directly from you, or from third parties.
 We may collect this information when you:

 In addition, when you apply for a job or position with us we may collect certain information from you (including your name, contact details, working history and relevant records checks), from any recruitment consultant, your previous employers and others who may be able to provide information to us to assist in our decision on whether or not to make you an offer of employment or engage you under a contract.
-The Privacy Act contains certain exemptions regarding certain acts undertaken in relation to employee records.
-Where appropriate, we make use of relevant exemptions under the Privacy Act.
+Workplace privacy laws in certain jurisdictions may contain certain exemptions regarding certain acts undertaken in relation to employee records.
+Where appropriate, we make use of relevant exemptions under applicable workplace privacy laws.

 We may collect, hold, use and disclose your personal information for the following purposes:

 When you use our Platform, we may: